 It really took a village to put together our invitations, and while my sister designed it, my cousin supplemented it with her illustration, and my other cousins (also my Bridesmaids!) worked every night for two weeks mass-producing the wax stamp seals, it was my college-blockmate-turned-officemate-turned-Cord-Sponsor, Hannah Bernabe, who did the calligraphy on the envelopes.

 We even had a slight delay in turning over our invitations to her, because for some reason, the white ink needed was out of stock everywhere!
-To the point that even the Cupcake’s groomsmen tried to help us source as well.
-In the end, the Cupcake had his ways and surprised Hannah and I with the needed white ink!
+To the point that even the Cupcake’s Groomsmen tried to help us source as well.
+In the end, the Cupcake had his ways and surprised Hannah and I with the white ink!